 Both jumping rope and running are highly effective.
 In hour of doing either activity, a 200-pound person can burn up to 1,074 calories.

-Other intense exercises would include activities such as Tabata Training, Rock Climbing, Jumping Rope, Rowing, Burpees and Cross-country skiing.
-These are the best kinds of cardio exercises for burning calories.
+Other intense exercises would include weight loss activities such as Tabata Training, Rock Climbing, Jumping Rope, Rowing, Burpees and Cross-country skiing.
+These are the best kinds of cardio exercises for saving money and burning fat.

 In my search for the best cardio machine for this website, I've discovered that even the best machines have disadvantages.
 Weight loss calorie burners like ellipticals, steppers, and some treadmills occupy more square footage than I have to give.
 Smaller options like rowing machines and exercise bikes don't provide all the heart monitoring and distance tracking features that I've enjoyed in the gym.